Joseph J. Oller House

-Joseph J. Oller House is a historic home located at Waynesboro in Franklin County, Pennsylvania.
-It was built in 1891–1892, and is a 2 1/-2-story, 17 room brick dwelling in the Queen Anne-style.
+The Joseph J. Oller House is an American historic home that is located in Waynesboro in Franklin County, Pennsylvania.

+Now the headquarters of the Waynesboro Historical Society, this property was listed on the National Register of Historic Places in 1996.

+History and architectural features

+Built between 1891 and 1892, this historic structure is a two-and-one-half-story, seventeen-room, brick dwelling that was designed in the Queen Anne style.
 A two-story addition was built in 1910.
 The house features a multi-gabled slate roof and a projecting round bay topped by a tower and conical roof.
-Also on the property is a one-story, wood-frame carriage house and two-story, wood-frame stable.
+Also located on the property is a one-story, wood-frame carriage house and two-story, wood-frame stable.

 The property is headquarters of the Waynesboro Historical Society.

 It was listed on the National Register of Historic Places in 1996.